winters5885/NSS-digital-nomad/resources/design-document.md

 ## 6.2 Get Destination
 This endpoint will by default return a random list of destinations.
 Accepts GET request to /destinations.
 If unable to access database throws DatabaseInaccessibleException, notifies user that the database is unavailable.

-## 6.3 Get Category
-Accepts a GET request to /categories with destinationId.
-This endpoint will return a list of categories a given destination fits into.
-If destinationId does not exist, throws InvalidDestinationIdException.

-## 6.4 Create Favorites
+## 6.3 Create Favorites
 Accepts a POST request to /favorites.
 Then auto-generates UUID as the partition key.
 Saves favorites to a Dynamodb table.
 Then returns a secret URL for the user to keep and return their favorite destinations.

-## 6.5 Get Favorites
+## 6.4 Get Favorites
-Accepts a GET request to /favorites with the provided URL.
+Accepts a GET request to /favorites with UUID.
 Returns the list of favorite destinations.
-Throws MalformedURLException if URL is not found.
+Throws UUIDNotFoundException if UUID is not found.

 # 7. Tables